graasp/graasp-account/docs/storage/uploaded-file-list-specification.md

-# Display the uploaded files by current member in Storage interface
+# Display the list of uploaded files in the Storage interface

+This document lays down the specifications for a complement to the "Storage" page.

-Complement the "Storage" page with a list of the files owned by the user, sorted by size, allowing identification of the specific files that fill up the user storage quota.
+This complement displays a list of the files owned by the user, sorted by size.
+This complement allows identification of the specific files that fill up the user storage quota.

 ## Goals